sharifulalam-dev/-B5-Assignment-1/README.md

 ## Provide an example of using union and intersection types in TypeScript.

 1. Union Types (|)
-   Where any of the type is valid
+   Where any of the mentioned type is valid

 ```typescript
 function printId(id: string | number) {